linusmossberg/monte-carlo-ray-tracer/README.md

 #### Image

 The `image` object specifies the image properties of the camera.
-The `width` and `height` ´fields specifies the image resolution in pixels.
+The `width` and `height` fields specifies the image resolution in pixels.

 The `tonemapper` field specifies which tonemapper to use.
 The available ones are `Hable` ([filmic tonemapper by John Hable](http://filmicworlds.com/blog/filmic-tonemapping-operators/)) and `ACES` ([fitted by Stephen Hill](https://twitter.com/self_shadow)).